 Kirby Brown lets you in.
-In song and conversation, there’s an engaging openness that quickly draws you to the Nashville-based singer/songwriter who will perform Friday, June 30, at the Triple Crown Whiskey Bar and Raccoon Motel in Davenport, IA.
-We spoke last Friday for a short phone interview.
+In song and conversation, there’s an engaging openness that quickly draws you to the Nashville-based singer/songwriter who will perform Saturday, Sept.
+1, 2018, at the Triple Crown Whiskey Bar and Raccoon Motel in Davenport, IA.
+We spoke just before his last Raccoon show in a short phone interview.

 Born in Deep East, TX, Brown was raised on a dairy farm in the Ozark foothills of North Central Arkansas.
 He moved to Dallas after high school to pursue songwriting and lived in New York for four years before moving to Music City last year.
 Over the years he’s toured throughout the US and shared shows with Willie Nelson, Leon Russell, Jonathan Tyler and the Texas Gentlemen.

 Beyond the singer/songwriter title, Brown’s genre is perhaps best described as Americana and there’s a definite country underpinning heard in steel-laced

 melodies and rural-oriented lyrics.
 Although he’s settling into the creative community of east Nashville, Brown recorded his most recent album at FAME in Muscle Shoals, AL. A three-part EP series called Out of Exile is now available on Spotify here and iTunes here.

 Brown’s melodic, yet uncomplicated storytelling weaves sacred themes into mundane places.
 For example, Broken Bell introduces listeners to a diner or “cathedral of the highway” where a lonely-heart confesses to the waitress the struggle to regain footing after loss.
 Brown explains the fictitious Broken Bell is just a symbol for a welcoming place where you feel at home.
 Others, he says, may find “their safe place” in a grandfather’s pond, a church or a live music show.